The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Leading a reading club

-Communicating through community media, eg. local newspaper, radio etc.
+Communicating through community media, e.g. local newspaper, radio etc.

 Creating reading podcasts / videos to share with the community via social media